 Wancoin (WAN) is the native coin of the Wanchain network and is needed to perform cross- and intra-chain transactions.
 Read on for an in-depth explanation of how you can buy, sell and store WAN.

-Where to buy WAN
+Quick guide: How to buy WAN

 Step 1.
 Register on an exchange that lists WAN in one or more currency pairs